 Since the Qashqai people for many generations inhabited Central Asia and the Caucasus before traveling to southern Persia, their tribal rugs are enhanced by influences from all three regions.
 Similar to the antique rugs of the Turkmen people in Central Asia, Qashqai rug weaving has a boldness and directness, particularly in their dominant triangular central medallion.
 Through their sojourn in mountainous Azerbaijan, the Qashqai acquired the Caucasian weavers’ love of striking colors and daring combinations of tones.
 Finally, in their present location, they have been inspired by the artistry of Persian city antique carpets, as well as by that of other nearby tribes.
 In short, Qashqai rug weaving synthesizes instinctive creativity with refinement, depth of color with richness of symbolism.

-Along with a menagerie of chickens, peacocks, gazelles, deer, dogs, lions and other recognizable animals, a Qashqai rug can also include many less distinguishable creatures.
-An unusual-looking bird is crowned with a triangular plume, in recognition of the force of the earth to which every man in subject.
-Another beast has not one, but two heads, reminding one that man is dependent on his relationships for the support necessary in life.
-Finally, a solitary dog-like quadruped with the tail raised upward is woven with its head toward the edge of the field, symbolizing the belief that each man has an individual purpose which he must face in activity.
+Along with a menagerie of chickens, peacocks, gazelles, deer, dogs, lions, and other recognizable animals, a Qashqai rug can also include many less distinguishable creatures.
+An unusual-looking bird is crowned with a triangular plume, in recognition of the force of the earth to which every man is subjected.
+Another beast has not one, but two heads, reminding us that man is dependent on his relationships for the support necessary in life.
+Finally, a solitary dog-like quadruped with the tail raised upward is woven with its head toward the edge of the field, symbolizing the belief that each man has an individual purpose which he must face.
 These principles, which the tribal people view as universal, are expressed in a surprisingly good-humored and appealing manner.